Magnet Academy Information

+Greenville County Schools offers a Select Schools Program that includes eleven magnet academies of accelerated learning.
 The academic program of each magnet academy offers a theme or focus that is designed to give students an opportunity to explore a special interest, gift, talent or skill.
-These schools attract top students and talented teachers who bring innovative ideas to the classroom.
-Teachers are chosen based on their academic preparation, professional experience, and specialized skills.
+The magnet academies are designed to meet the following district goals:

 - Provide a unique or specialized curriculum or educational approach

 - Improve achievement for all students participating in the magnet program